Skip to content

 What is the difference between 2-way and 4-way articulation?

-A 2-way borescope steers in one axis (up/down).
-A 4-way steers in both axes independently.
+A 2-way borescope steers in one plane (up/down).
+A 4-way steers in both planes independently.
 For engine cylinder inspection, a 2-way is usually sufficient.
 For aviation turbine blades or complex industrial cavities, 4-way control lets you navigate around obstructions without withdrawing the probe.

 Is IP67 waterproof enough for engine bays?

 Yes.
 IP67 means the probe head withstands engine oil, coolant spray, water ingress from wet pipes, and condensation in HVAC systems.
-All Ralcam probe heads carry IP67 certification.
+Note that the rating covers the insertion tube and camera head — keep the display and handle dry.

 Can I use a borescope on both gasoline and diesel engines?

 Yes.
 Gasoline engines benefit from a 3.9–6.2 mm probe.
 Diesel engines are more accessible with a 6.2–8.5 mm probe.
-The Ralcam N308S covers both with interchangeable probe diameter variants.
+The Ralcam N308S ships in 6.2 mm and 8.5 mm variants and covers both.

 Do I need articulation at all?